-- 7) Joint activities H2020 projects: several partners of SCARABEUS are involved in other EU H2020 projects dealing with solar energy, renewable energy, and turbomachinery development (i.e., sCO2flex, SOLARsCO2OL, NextMGT).
-This represents an opportunity for SCARABEUS to reach out to a wider audience by leveraging on the dissemination networks of these other projects.
-At the same time, from an R&D standpoint, these joint activities largely increase the impact of the funds invested by the European Commission by enabling cross-fertilization between the projects. - A joint dissemination activity with the SOCRATCES project (www.socratces.eu) was organized in April 2020 (M12).
+- A joint dissemination activity with the SOCRATCES project (www.socratces.eu) was organized in April 2020 (M12).
 This activity was comprised of two sessions open to interested attendees.
 In the first session, high level representatives of the industry, research centres and government were to share their view on the needs of the CSP industry to increase its share in the European energy mix.
 In the second sessions, the main objectives and outcomes of each project were to be presented by the project coordinators.
-Unfortunately, this joint activity was cancelled for the reasons cited above. - A similar session will be organized again in March-April 2021 (M23-24), expectedly with more than one H2020 project.
-Dates and agenda will be announced through the project website and LinkedIn account. - 8) Other: it makes sense to take advantage of any opportunity to effectively communicate the project results.
-In this regard, the Dissemination Manager is elaborating a press-package containing general information about Concentrated Solar Power technologies and how SCARABEUS has the potential to shape the future energy landscape in Europe.
+Unfortunately, this joint activity was cancelled for the reasons cited above and will be reactivated in the second term of 2022, if COVID-related restrictions are lifted. - A panel session was organized at ASME Turbo Expo 2021 by the Dissemination Coordinator of SCARABEUS, presenting all the ongoing projects funded by the Horizon 2020 programme of the European Commission.
+With the aim to disseminate the joint effort made in Europe and the most salient results of each individual project, the following projects took part in this initiative: SCARABEUS, sCO2-4-NPP, sCO2-flex, SOLARSCO2OL, CO2OLHEAT.
+Unfortunately, limitations on the number of available virtual rooms eventually lead to cancellation of the event.
+This activity will be reactivated at ASME Turbo Expo 2022 or as a virtual event broadcasted live. - SCARABEUS participated to the final dissemination event of sCO2-Flex, held virtually on June 16th 2021.
+Along with other H2020 projects (sCO2-4-NPP, COMPASSCO2, I-THERM and CO20LHEAT), the Project Coordinator of SCARABEUS commented on the objectives and current results of the project and on the planned activities for the remainder of the project3. - 7) Other: it makes sense to take advantage of any opportunity to effectively communicate the project results.
+In this regard, the Dissemination Manager is elaborating a press-package containing general information about Concentrated Solar Power technologies and about how SCARABEUS has the potential to shape the future energy landscape in Europe.
 This press-package will then be translated to the local language of each partner and distributed to mass-media: newspaper, magazines, radio and television.
-The content of the package will be accessible and comprehensive for people who are not educated in science, with the multiple-fold objective to: i) raise awareness of the environmental challenges faced by humankind; ii) raise awareness of the technical challenges that must be overcome in order to have 100% renewable energy supply in the future; iii) make the research and development efforts by the European scientific community in order to accomplish this fully renewable energy supply; iv) illustrate how tax-money is used by the European Union in initiatives aimed at ensuring the sustainability of future generations.

-B) Dissemination channels and platforms:
+The content of the package will be accessible and comprehensive for people who are not educated in science, with the multiple-fold objective to: i) raise awareness of the environmental challenges faced by humankind; ii) raise awareness of the technical challenges that must be overcome in order to have 100% renewable energy supply in the future; iii) make the research and development efforts by the European scientific community in order to accomplish this fully renewable energy supply; iv) illustrate how tax-money is used by the European Union in initiatives aimed at ensuring the sustainability of future generations. - B) Dissemination channels and platforms: